Edward Wood (British Army officer): Later life and death

 Upon his return to England in 1884, Wood was ordered to attend the movements of the Austro-Hungarian Army, for the purpose of reporting on their cavalry.
-He retired on half-pay in March 1886, at which pount he was appointed Inspector of Auxiliary Cavalry and second-in-command of a brigade at Aldershot Garrison.
+He retired on half-pay in March 1886, at which point he was appointed Inspector of Auxiliary Cavalry and second-in-command of a brigade at Aldershot Garrison.
 Following the completion of four years in this command, Wood was promoted to major-general and was given command of the Regimental District of Hounslow.
 He was present at the funeral of Prince Albert Victor in January 1892.
 In January 1895, he was appointed to command the troops at Shorncliffe Army Camp.
 It was there that he died in May 1898, following a brief illness.